K'iyán Mountain

-Mount Minto is a mountain in the Atlin Country of far northwestern British Columbia, Canada.
-The local Tlingit name is K'iyán.
+K'iyán Mountain (pronounced KEY-yawn) is a mountain in the Atlin Country of far northwestern British Columbia, Canada.
 It is located 43 km north of the town of Atlin.
 It lies on the western side of the northeast arm of Atlin Lake.
-The easiest approach is via rough roads to the north from where the summit appears to be a hike.

-The mountain is named for Gilbert Elliot-Murray-Kynynmound, 4th Earl of Minto, Governor-General of Canada 1898–1904.
+The mountain was formerly known as Mount Minto, named for Gilbert Elliot-Murray-Kynynmound, 4th Earl of Minto, Governor-General of Canada 1898–1904.
 Also named for Lord Minto was Minto City, British Columbia and the associated Minto Mine in the Bridge River Country, and a short street in Vancouver near Main & 2nd.
+The name was officially changed to K'iyán Mountain on 22 March 2023 as requested by the Taku River Tlingit First Nation.
+K’iyán is the traditional and ancestral Tlingit name.